-Hampstead/Manchester
+Hampstead/Manchester Road Network

 Hampstead and Manchester are located in the northeastern corner of Carroll County.
-MD 30 (Hanover Pike) (Main Street in the Towns), a principal arterial, traverses the two towns within the subarea in a north-south direction and provides access south towards Upperco and Reisterstown and north into Pennsylvania, where it continues as PA 94 towards Hanover, PA.
+MD 30, a principal arterial, traverses the two towns within the subarea in a north-south direction and provides access south towards Upperco and Reisterstown and north into Pennsylvania, where it continues as PA 94 towards Hanover.
 MD 482 and MD 27 intersect MD 30 in Hampstead and Manchester, respectively.
 Both are minor arterials through the subarea except for short segments near their intersections with MD 30, and both provide access west to Westminster.